 - Approved Exemption Zone for St. Paul’s Hospital

 - Approved Exemption Zone for Mount Saint Joseph Hospital

 Monthly Parking Reimbursement

-- PHC will not be reimbursing the cost of daily parking or any NEW monthly parking expenses as of Aug 31, 2020.
+- PHC will not be reimbursing the cost of daily parking or any NEWLY ARRANGED monthly parking expenses.

-- For staff that paid for monthly parking at non-hospital (private) sites, you may claim your expense using the attached Mileage & Parking Claim Form.
+- For staff who have had pre-existing arrangements of monthly parking at non-hospital (private) sites prior to March 31, you may claim your expense using the Mileage & Parking Claim Form.

 - You will need proof of payment and approval from your supervisor/manager to qualify.

 - Please note this is only for those who are on monthly plans at non-hospital (private) sites.
 Staff who are on payroll deduction at hospital sites were not charged for the month of April and continue to be exempt, until further notice.